 In the near future, if not already, customers will be asking about your PCQI status—and so will FDA during your next facilities inspection.

-Clearly, thousands of conventional food and dietary supplement/dietary ingredient companies require training to be in compliance with these federal regulations—a huge task.
-In response, UNPA is offering PCQI trainings through the rest of the year in several locations.
+Clearly, thousands of conventional food and dietary supplement/dietary ingredient companies, including all hemp oil, CBD and hemp extract companies, require training to be in compliance with these federal regulations—a huge task.
+In response, UNPA is offering PCQI trainings each year in several locations.

 About the UNPA PCQI trainings:

 There are other parts of FSMA that require a qualified individual with separate training, such as the Foreign Supplier Verification Program (FSVP).
-We will be offering FSVP training in the future, as well.
-If you’d like to be added to our seminars list to be notified about future UNPA education and trainings click here and provide your name and email address.
+UNPA also offers FSVP training, as well.
+If you’d like to be added to our mailing list to be notified about future UNPA education and trainings click here and provide your name and email address.

 UNPA has set FSMA compliance as a high priority.
 We are doing all we can to provide the tools, the training and the resources for industry companies to be FSMA compliant.
 Our goal is to have a 100-percent FSMA-compliant membership within the next 12 months.
 We hope we can help you become FSMA compliant, too.

 Loren Israelsen has been deeply involved in the commercial, political and regulatory issues facing the global dietary supplement industry since 1980.
 On the commercial side, he served as general counsel and president of Nature’s Way Products Inc. Much of his career has involved creating and supporting efforts to allow broad access to dietary supplements, together with the systems to assure product quality, safety and benefit.
 He has authored more than 150 articles and/or book chapters and has lectured in over 30 countries on dietary supplement and functional food issues.
 Currently, his greatest areas of interest are the growing presence of synthetic biology in the natural products industry, personalized nutrition and the preservation of the cultural knowledge on which the natural products industry is founded.